Last Updated on

 Absolutely no rest in between lifts just get on with it.
 Once your form dips below 85% your set has finished, and if you have any sense your workout will have finished too!

-There are many other ways to train to failure, you can perform a triple drop set which is exactly the same but with 3 different weights.
+There are many other ways to train to failure.
+For example, you can perform a triple drop set which is exactly the same but with 3 different weights.

 Or a run-the-rack which would involve starting at a heavy weight (that you can get 4-6 reps out of) lifting until failure, dropping it to the next highest weight (which you would normally be able to get 8-10 reps out of) and continually dropping it until the lowest weight.